DragonFlyBSD/mirrorselect/README.md

 mirror.
 Then, pkg(8) tries these mirrors in the order listed until a download succeeds.

 See also: [pkg-repository(5)](https://man.dragonflybsd.org/?command=pkg-repository&section=5)

-For example, configure the pkg repos as:
+For example, configure the pkg(8) repos as:
 ```
 AUTO: {
 	url: https://pkg.dragonflybsd.org/pkg/${ABI}/LATEST